Las Vegas Raiders Allegiant Stadium Location, Map & Distance from the Strip

 Combine that with the free tram that runs from the Excalibur to Mandalay Bay, means getting to Mandalay Bay will be very easy from all hotels on the Strip, even though the trams should be very busy on game days.

-In addition to the normal slate of 10 home games for the Raiders (8 regular season games and 2 preseason games), stadium authorities have already booked a number of high-profile events.
+In addition to the normal slate of 10 home games for the Raiders (8 regular season games and 2 preseason games), stadium authorities have continued to book a steady stream of high-profile events.
+(I may receive a commission should you purchase tickets through the links below).

 UNLV Rebels Football Games